carpdiem/carpdiem.github.io/_projects/Generating-Color-Temperature-Equivalent-Light-with-RGB-LEDs.markdown

 8. Seriously, [tetrachromats](https://en.wikipedia.org/wiki/Tetrachromacy#Humans), stop ruining all of my simple explanations with your edge-case existence.

 9. VHEGR stands for [Very-high-energy gamma ray](https://en.wikipedia.org/wiki/Very-high-energy_gamma_ray).
-Seriously, I'm not making this up.
+I promise I'm not making this up.
 And if you think this is uncreative naming, wait until you find out about the amazingly-named [VLT](https://en.wikipedia.org/wiki/Very_Large_Telescope) and some of its proposed successors, the [ELT](https://en.wikipedia.org/wiki/Extremely_Large_Telescope), and [OWL](https://en.wikipedia.org/wiki/Overwhelmingly_Large_Telescope).

 10. This is not a typo.
 The only upper limit on the wavelength of radio waves is the size of the universe.